Gianni Morbidelli: Post-Formula One

 In 1998 he drove for Volvo in the British Touring Car Championship, but was not as competitive as his teammate Rickard Rydell, who won that year's title.
 His only competitive showing was in the summer meeting at Thruxton, where he charged from near the back of the back to finish fourth, passing many cars in the process.
 Morbidelli then spent several years in various European touring car series', with a high point in the 2001 European Touring Car Championship, where he raced the BMW 320i to fifth place in the championship, winning the last race at Estoril.
 Morbidelli raced in the Italian round of the 2004 season in a SEAT Toledo, but scored no points and did not contest in further meetings.

 Morbidelli drove a Lamborghini in several grand tourer races in 2005, and moved back to touring cars for 2006.
 Competing in the World Touring Car Championship for N-Technology, he managed two second places in an Alfa Romeo 156.
 Not as competitive as when he was driving the BMW, he moved back to GT racing for 2007, winning two races in the ADAC GT Masters series.
 He has had considerable success in the Italian Superstars Championship, where Morbidelli won the title with both Audi RS4 and BMW M3 three years in a row from 2007.
 The short-lived Speedcar Series gave him another championship title, where he won the 2008–09 championship.
 The season featured a close fight with defending champion Johnny Herbert, with Morbidelli finishing one place ahead in the final round to win the title.

-He is making his WTCC return in 2014, driving a Chevrolet Cruze for Münnich Motorsport.
+He made his WTCC return in 2014, driving a Chevrolet Cruze for Münnich Motorsport.
 He made his debut in the FIA World Rallycross Championship with the same team at his home round in 2015.